 You gather idea that Mauritius was made first, and then heaven, and that heaven was copied after Mauritius

 Lapped by the Indian Ocean’s waters, luxury hotel Le Prince Maurice has beachfront and lake-edge luxurious suites.
 Set in sprawling grounds with a free-form pool, gorgeous spa and private beach, this hotel doesn’t scrimp on facilities.
-They also have four restaurants to choose from including a spectacular floating one on water.
-So you can put the kids in the kids club and lie by the main pool enjoying some peace and quiet.
+They also have four restaurants to choose from including a spectacular option that floats on water.
+Make use of the excellent kids club and for the little ones, as you make your way to lie by the main pool, shaded by nearby palm trees, enjoying some peace and quiet.